Testing

 If you purchase an at-home kit, your insurance company is required to reimburse you for up to eight tests a month.

-To better monitor COVID-19 infection rates, some agencies are asking that you report at-home test results.
+To better monitor COVID-19 infection rates, some agencies ask that you report at-home test results.
 You can follow these instructions to administer the test properly and report the results.

 Vaccines & Boosters